PCB DESIGN IMPORT WIZARD

 Since you are importing a design from one application to another, depending on the input design, there may be some cases where manual cleanups and modifications are needed.
 There is no direct automated way to perform an Apple to Apple comparison.
 In this case, since you are not working with two different applications, the design data format, output generation will be different.

 There are two ways in which Altium Designer assists in the post process verification: Engineering Change Order and Component Links.
-The Engineering Change Order is a dialog box that shows the lists of modifications that can be made from one design (e.g. the schematic) to another design (e.g. the PCB).
+The Engineering Change Order is a dialog box that shows the lists of modifications that can be made from one design (e.g. the schematic) to another design (e.g. the Printed Circuit Board).
 These design changes are required to satisfy certain modification needs in order to meet synchronization.
-This allows the designer, after the import, to synchronize the PCB document with the source Schematic, or update component parameters directly from the libraries.
+This allows the designer, after the import, to synchronize the Circuit Board document with the source Schematic, or update component parameters directly from the libraries.

 Figure 6 - Dialog Box Engineering Change Order